-The Institution encourages the reporting of any and all alleged Sexual Misconduct.
-Victims of Sexual Misconduct might be hesitant to report Sexual Misconduct to Institution officials if they fear that they (or their friends) may be charged with a violation of another Institution policy, such as the Alcohol and Drug Policy.
+AGST encourages the reporting of any and all alleged Sexual Misconduct.
+Victims of Sexual Misconduct might be hesitant to report Sexual Misconduct to AGST officials if they fear that they (or their friends) may be charged with a violation of another AGST policy, such as the Drug and Alcohol Policy.
 Similarly, bystanders are sometimes hesitant to offer assistance to others for fear that they may get in trouble.

-To encourage reporting of Sexual Misconduct, the Institution will provide Complainants, as well as bystanders who cooperate with an investigation under this policy or who provide help to victims or likely victims of Sexual Misconduct, with immunity from being charged with violations of any other Institution policy in connection with any conduct related to an alleged violation of this policy.
-While violations of other policies cannot be completely overlooked, the Institution may provide referrals to counseling or may require educational assistance or other remedies in such cases.
-Although the Institution will provide individual bystanders with such immunity, student organizations may be subject to disciplinary action under other Institution policies in connection with any conduct related to an alleged violation of this policy, if deemed appropriate or necessary for the safety and well-being of the Institution Community.
+To encourage reporting of Sexual Misconduct, AGST will provide Complainants, as well as bystanders who cooperate with an investigation under this policy or who provide help to victims or likely victims of Sexual Misconduct, with immunity from being charged with violations of any other AGST policy in connection with any conduct related to an alleged violation of this policy.
+While violations of other policies cannot be completely overlooked, AGST may provide referrals to counseling or may require educational assistance or other remedies in such cases.
+Although AGST will provide individual bystanders with such immunity, student organizations may be subject to disciplinary action under other AGST policies in connection with any conduct related to an alleged violation of this policy, if deemed appropriate or necessary for the safety and wellbeing of the AGST Community.